EmilSunden/EmilSunden/README.md

 Hi there! 👋
-My name is Emil, and I'm a 23-year-old fullstack web developer.
-I'm currently studying web development and I'm passionate about building awesome things on the web!
+My name is Emil, and I'm a 24-year-old fullstack web developer.
+I'm passionate about building awesome things on the web!

 Projects
 I've worked on several web development projects, including: